Skip to main content

 The Death Penalty Appeals Process

 Capital punishment, or the death penalty, has a long history in the United States.
-Over time, the Supreme Court has restricted its use.
+Over time, the United States Supreme Court has restricted the use of the death penalty.
 Likewise, a majority of state governments have abolished it, declared moratoriums on executions, or simply abandoned the practice.

 Advocates claim that capital punishment deters violent crime.
-The research data is mixed and tends to suggest otherwise.
-Opponents argue that execution is cruel and unusual punishment, a belief widely held in other parts of the world.
+The research data, however, is mixed.
+Opponents argue that execution is immoral and argue for life imprisonment.

-Despite its decline in usage, people are still sentenced to death and executed in the U. S. The modern process is lengthy, and it affords several opportunities for the prisoner to escape the ultimate punishment.
+Despite its decline in usage, people are still sentenced to death and executed in the United States.
+The modern process is lengthy, and it affords several opportunities for the prisoner to avoid the ultimate punishment.

 This article provides an overview of the death penalty appeals process from state to federal courts.
 It includes information on direct appeals, post-conviction appeals, and the federal habeas corpus process.